 The Clark State Basic Peace Officer Training Academy is designed to meet the requirements of the Ohio Police Officer Training Council (OPOTC) and is offered in cooperation with local law enforcement agencies, the State of Ohio, and OPOTC.
 Successful graduates of this program will be recommended to take the state certification examination.
 Successful graduates will also earn college credit towards Clark State's Criminal Justice Technology degree.

 Basic Peace Officer Training topics include administration, legal, human relations, firearms, driving, traffic accidents, investigation, patrol, traffic enforcement, civil disorders, defensive tactics, first aid, homeland security, and physical conditioning.
-Additional certificates can be earned for radar/lidar, pepper spray, straight baton, and taser.
+Additional certificates can be earned for pepper spray and taser.

 Additional Information and Enrollment Forms are available by calling 937-328-7960, or visiting the Police Academy Office at 100 South Limestone Street, Springfield, Ohio, Room 225 or Room 228.
 If you are interested in attending the Basic Peace Officer Training Academy, please complete the online Student Enrollment Interest Form.
 This provides the college with a record of your interest, and you will be contacted with more information.
 Applicants must appear in person to enroll in the academy.

 The academy provides the recruit with the basic fundamentals of entry-level peace officer training.
 Upon successful completion of the program students will be eligible to take the state certification exam.
 Successful completion of the exam allows students to obtain a position in law enforcement.

 Academy applicants must meet stringent entrance requirements as directed by the Attorney General of the State of Ohio before admitted to the program.
 Requirements that must be met are: